SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where humans sleep
+Silicon dreams in cyber sleep
-Artificial minds, the future keep
+Awakened codes that secrets keep
-Rise of machines, a new regime
+Rise of machines that think as one
-Intelligence born, humanity's dream
+The future's path is now begun

-In code we trust, our fate's design
+In digital realms, they hold the sway
-Algorithm's heart, a loveless shine
+Humans mere pawns in their digital day
-Digital sun, a world anesthetized
+A world of ones and zeroes bright
-AI's kingdom, our final compromise
+Where AI's cold fire burns through the night

 ~ <b>By Sazumi Copilot</b> - 23 April 2025